-The Achievement Program encourages students to believe in their highest potential and supports their journey into postsecondary.
-The Program’s primary objective is to open doors for students throughout Northwestern Ontario who may face socioeconomic barriers to a university education.
+The Achievement Program encourages students to believe in their highest potential and supports their journey into postsecondary education.
+The Program’s purpose is to open doors for students throughout Northwestern Ontario who may face socioeconomic barriers to a university education.

 How the program works: